Greece Moments Greece Moments

 18 Min Read

 Barely 10 km from the touristy Rhodes, lies a true island treasure in the middle of the deep blue Aegean Sea.
-Halki, the self-proclaimed Island of peace and friendship, may seem barren and rugged from a distance.
+Halki, the self-proclaimed Island of Peace and Friendship, may seem barren and rugged from a distance.
 Like a huge boulder, it rises almost 600 m from the sea.

 Chalki Insel Griechenland Rhodos Tipps